mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/Articles/UtilizingRunSpecifications.md

 # Utilizing Run Specifications

-Learn how to best use the ``OperationRunSpecification`` protocol to control how and when queries can fetch their data.
+Learn how to best use the ``OperationRunSpecification`` protocol to control how and when operations can automatically run.

 ## Overview

-The `OperationRunSpecification` protocol describes a set of conditions that can be used to determine when a query should fetch its data.
-For instance, ``NetworkConnectionRunSpecification`` utilizes a ``NetworkObserver`` to determine whether or not the current network connection status is suitable for fetching data.
-Additionally, ``ApplicationIsActiveRunSpecification`` listens for changes in the app's resign active state, which allows for automatic refetching when the app becomes active again.
+The `OperationRunSpecification` protocol describes a set of conditions that can be used to determine when an operation should run automatically.
+For instance, ``NetworkConnectionRunSpecification`` utilizes a ``NetworkObserver`` to determine whether or not the current network connection status is suitable for running an operation.
+Additionally, ``ApplicationIsActiveRunSpecification`` listens for changes in the app's foreground state, which allows for rerunning when the app reenters the foreground from the background.

-The library provides many built-in modifiers that utilize fetch conditions.
+The library provides many built-in modifiers that utilize run specifications.
 Let's explore how some of these modifiers work, and how you can create your own `OperationRunSpecification` conformances that take advantage of these modifiers.

-## Automatic Fetching
+## Automatic Running

-``OperationStore`` has a notion of automatic running, which essentially means that the operation can be run without having to manually call `run` on the store.
-You can check whether or not automatic running is enabled on your `OperationStore` via the `isAutomaticRunningEnabled` property.
-By default, all ``QueryRequest`` and ``PaginatedRequest`` conformances have automatic fetching enabled, and all ``MutationRequest`` conformances have automatic fetching disabled.

-Automatic fetching covers the following scenarios:
+Automatic running is defined as the process of running an operation without explicitly calling ``OperationStore/run(using:handler:)``.
+This includes, but is not limited to:
-- Fetching when a new subscription to the store is added via ``OperationStore/subscribe(with:)-(OperationEventHandler<State>)``.
+1. Running when subscribed to via ``OperationStore/subscribe(with:)-(OperationEventHandler<State>)``.
-- Fetching from within a ``OperationController``.
-  - This includes automatically refetching based on changes to `OperationRunSpecification`s.
+2. Running when the app re-enters the foreground from the background.
+3. Running when the user's network connection flips from offline to online.
+4. Running via an ``OperationController``.
+5. Running via the ``StatefulOperationRequest/rerunOnChange(of:)`` modifier.

+When automatic running is disabled, you are responsible for manually calling ``OperationStore/run(using:handler:)`` to ensure that your operation always has the latest data.
+Methods that work on specific operation types such as ``OperationStore/mutate(using:handler:)`` will call ``OperationStore/run(using:handler:)`` under the hood for you.

+When you use the default initializer of an ``OperationClient``, automatic running is enabled for all stores backed by ``QueryRequest`` and ``PaginatedRequest`` operations, and disabled for all stores backed by ``MutationRequest`` operations.

-To control whether or not automatic fetching is enabled, you can utilize the ``OperationRequest/enableAutomaticRunning(onlyWhen:)`` modifier alongside a `OperationRunSpecification`.
+To control whether or not automatic running is enabled, you can utilize the ``StatefulOperationRequest/enableAutomaticRunning(onlyWhen:)`` modifier alongside an `OperationRunSpecification`.

 ```swift
 struct MyQuery: QueryRequest {